 "I said, Please, please, please just make an exception,'" Lisa said, noting that she was told someone from the humane society likely would adopt him before she could.
-"I'd pretty much just given up on him."

 It was not until Thursday, when Lisa was bored and looked at the humane society's website that she saw Bow online.

 "I thought, that's my dog," Lisa said.